VFO - 2011

 This "in and thorough" measurement described takes time, but resolves any frequency versus amplitude issues and can be used to test signal generators.
 We tend to ignore things like cable loss versus frequency and scope or spectrum analyzer ripple.

 Still, it will be easier to just use a Hartley VFO where our sweeps are assumed to be level due to the flatness of the amplitude versus frequency for small excursions such as 3 dB band-pass filter sweeps.
+Do not expect amplitude flatness over wide excursions however — this requires additional circuitry.

 Above — My Hartley VFO is morphed into a double-gate MOSFET VFO; this was a mistake and I make lots of them.